GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/declarativeNetRequest/index.md

 An extension can specify up to **50** static [rulesets][3] as part of the `"rule_resources"` manifest key, but only **10** of these rulesets can be enabled at a time.
-The later is called the [`MAX_NUMBER_OF_ENABLED_STATIC_RULESETS`][14].
+The latter is called the [`MAX_NUMBER_OF_ENABLED_STATIC_RULESETS`][14].
 Collectively, those rulesets are guaranteed at least **30,000** rules.
 This is called the [`GUARANTEED_MINIMUM_STATIC_RULES`][5].
 The number of rules available after that